Rajkummar Rao: Commercial failure with continued acclaim (2019–2023)

-Commercial resurgence (2024-)
+Commercial resurgence (2024-present)

 Rao had four releases in 2024 and began by portraying visually-impaired industrialist Srikanth Bolla in his biopic Srikanth.
 To authentically capture the mannerisms of the visually-impaired, Rao spent time at schools for the blind and engaged in conversations with the students.
 He also analysed videos of Bolla to accurately emulate his body language.
-Srikanth ended Rao's series of commercial failures and earned positive critical reception.
+Srikanth marked an end to Rao's series of commercial failures and earned positive critical reception.
 Reviewers for Firstpost and Scroll.in deemed his performance among the best in his career, earning him another Best Actor (Critics) award at Filmfare.
 In the unremarkable sports drama Mr. & Mrs. Mahi, Rao portrayed a failed cricket player who vicariously fulfils his aspirations to pursue the sport through his wife (played by Janhvi Kapoor).
-In a negative review of the film, Shilajit Mitra wrote that he "effectively sells the frustration and peevishness of a dunce like Mahendra".
+Despite disliking the film, Shilajit Mitra opined that Rao "effectively sells the frustration and peevishness of a dunce like Mahendra".